awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-blockdevicemapping.md

 Information about a block device mapping for an Amazon EC2 launch template\.

- `BlockDeviceMapping` is a property of the [ Amazon EC2 LaunchTemplate LaunchTemplateData](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html) property type\.
+ `BlockDeviceMapping` is a property of [ AWS::EC2::LaunchTemplate LaunchTemplateData](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html)\.

 ## Syntax<a name="aws-properties-ec2-launchtemplate-blockdevicemapping-syntax"></a>